-Industrialisation - This related to a general desire to maintain the guiet and agricultural 'feel' of our villages and a specific concern about issues around the new biomass power plant on the parish border, which is still not yet 'operational'.
+• Industrialisation - This related to a general desire to maintain the quiet and agricultural 'feel' of our village and a specific concern about issues around the new biomass power plant on the parish border.
 When raising the issue of the new biomass power plant, most respondents were more concerned about the planned rise in heavy goods traffic bringing fuel (woodchip) to the plant along the parish's roads than the other environmental aspects such as pollution and noise which seemed to be covered within the planning permission constraints.
-That said, monitoring all aspects of this new development and any future ones continues to be felt by many to be important.
+That said, monitoring all aspects of this new development and any future ones was felt by many to be important.
 On maintaining the 'feel' of the village, there was a general recognition that some level of development was inevitable and probably essential if the village was not to decline over time due to a lack of new (and younger) residents, but that any development should take into account the rural nature of the area and the limited facilities and infrastructure (the parish has no doctors' surgery, school, shop, post office or public house and very limited on-road parking).